manishjain1610/API-Testing-Bookstore--using-Playwright/README.md

 # Playwright Sample API Testing Scenario Demo

 This repository contains a Playwright UI test written in TypeScript and is configured to run tests in different environments such as QA and Production.
 This is meant to showcase Playwright API testing for https://bookstore.toolsqa.com/swagger/ with various API calls.
+The suite tests following operations -
+1. [POST] Authorize a user.
+2. [GET] Get the list of books.
+3. [GET] Get details of first book from list.
+4. [POST] Add the book to user account.
+5. [GET] Check the books under user account.
+6. [DELETE] Remove the book from  user account.

 ## Table of Contents